BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/pf.md

 ### Margrave Stradama

-<a class="external" href="https://www.wowhead.com/spell=322232/infectious-rain" target="_blank" rel="noopener noreferrer" data-wowhead="spell=322232" data-wh-icon-size="small"></a> - Group-wide large additional hit AoE channel & applys a stacking debuff.
+<a class="external" href="https://www.wowhead.com/spell=322232/infectious-rain" target="_blank" rel="noopener noreferrer" data-wowhead="spell=322232" data-wh-icon-size="small"></a> - Group-wide large additional hit channel & applys a stacking debuff.

 Healing this fight can be very difficult, so its important that you play well with your cooldowns and always think ahead what cooldowns you will use on on the next Acid Rain.
 Depending on your group composition you will either use Ashen Hallow in phase two or phase three, usually if you don't play with a boomkin you can use it in phase two.
 This means you would Holy Avenger on the first Acid Rain, the second rain would be Aura Mastery (this is hopefully the last rain in phase one).
 Ashen Hallow + Avenging Wrath should cover the second phase and no defensive cooldowns should be used here.
 In phase three the first rain would be Divine Shield + Blessing of Sacrifice and the second rain you should have Holy Avenger back up.
 You want to dispel your most squishy dps on 2 stacks, this way you get to dispel twice and will mitigate the most damage.